zavalit/shader-how-to/README.md

-# shader-how-to
+# Shader How To

-basic shader techniques templates
+A collection for shader techniques templates